Major League Baseball uniforms: Modern era

 Starting in 2023, Major League teams are limited to a home, away and two alternate uniforms, as well as the City Connect uniform.
 As a result, a number of teams began to veer away from wearing gray uniforms on road games, something that was not seen since the "pullover" era of the 1970s–1980s.

+In 2024, Nike and Fanatics received harsh criticism after modifying the template of each Major League uniform to the new Vapor Premier chassis.
+The most notable changes included lowering the MLB "batterman" logo below the neck piping (on some teams), shrinking the size of the letters on each player's name, and lack of customization options.
+While the intent was to make the uniform lighter and more breathable, players and fans disliked the newly-revamped uniforms for its poor quality.
+In 2025, Nike reversed some of these changes, including reverting to the former lettering sizes and fabric on gray uniforms, with more changes planned for 2026.